Self-flying planes and the future of air travel

 Challenges facing self-flying planes

-However, Swiss banking giant UBS conducted a study that predicted self-flying planes could be more beneficial than manually controlled planes due to the threat of pilot error being removed (when a plane does crash, pilot error is typically cited as the cause).
-These kinds of issues have led to the creation and implementation of “refuse-to-crash” software, which could be built upon easily and transferred to pilotless planes.
-Since pilots only manually control the plane for three to six minutes of an average flight, it’s not hard to see why the world's biggest manufacturers believe their role is becoming redundant.
+By removing pilots from the equation, fears over pilot error can also be quelled.
+Swiss banking giant UBS conducted a study that predicted self-flying planes could be more beneficial than manually controlled planes due to the threat of pilot error being removed.
+These kinds of issues have led to the creation and implementation of specialised software, which could be built upon easily and transferred to pilotless planes.
+Since pilots currently control the plane manually for only three to six minutes of an average flight, it’s not hard to see how their role could become redundant.

 The future of air travel